rainlanguage/rain-sdk/docs/markdown/rain-sdk.erc20balancetier.md

 // To deploy a new ERC20BalanceTier, pass an ethers.js Signer and the config for the ERC20BalanceTier. const newTier = await ERC20BalanceTier.deploy(signer, ERC20BalanceTierArgs);

-// To connect to an existing ERC20BalanceTier just pass the address and an ethers.js Signer. const existingTier = new ERC20BalanceTier(address, signer);
+// To connect to an existing ERC20BalanceTier just pass the tier address, token address and an ethers.js Signer. const existingTier = new ERC20BalanceTier(address, tokenAddrss, signer);

 // Once you have a ERC20BalanceTier, you can call the smart contract methods: const tierValues = await existingTier.tierValues();